SCRT-HQ/VaporShell/docs/glossary/Add-VSCodePipelineCustomActionTypeSettings.md

----
-layout: glossary
-title: Add-VSCodePipelineCustomActionTypeSettings
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSCodePipelineCustomActionTypeSettings

 ## SYNOPSIS
-Adds an AWS::CodePipeline::CustomActionType.Settings resource property to the template
+Adds an AWS::CodePipeline::CustomActionType.Settings resource property to the template.
+Settings is a property of the AWS::CodePipeline::CustomActionType resource that provides URLs that users can access to view information about the CodePipeline custom action.

 ## SYNTAX